Rethinking Quantum Repeaters: Balancing Scalability, Feasibility, and Interoperability: Alternative schemes

-In this section we discuss our analysis of the \simlabelgatebased{} protocol, which implements sequential swapping using gate-based BSMs without error detection.
-Since this protocol does not require an encoding procedure, the vector representation of the \(\basisghz[2]\)-diagonal quantum state at the first hop, \(\shapeafterencoding\), can be computed as:
+In this section we analyze the \simlabelgatebased{} protocol, which implements sequential swapping using gate-based BSMs without error detection, under the simulation scenario presented in \cref{sec:setup}.
+Since this protocol does not require an encoding procedure, the diagonal vector of the \(\basisghz[2]\)-diagonal quantum state at the first hop, \(\shapeafterencoding\), can be written as:

-The memory decoherence operation, on the other hand, corresponds to a single-qubit quantum depolarizing channel.
-Therefore, the linear operator describing this process, \(\stageop_{\labelmemory}\), is: